riccardo-df/aggTrees/README.md

 y <- mu0 + D * (mu1 - mu0) + rnorm(n)
 ```

 As a first step, we need to estimate CATEs.
 We can do this with any estimator we like.
 Then, in the second step we construct a tree using the CATEs as an outcome.
 Given the tree, we can compute node predictions (i.e., GATEs) as we like.
-In the following chunk of code, I split the data into a training sample and an honest sample (required to conduct valid inference).
-We use the training sample to estimate CATEs and construct/prune the tree.
-Then, we use the honest sample to compute node predictions by constructing and averaging doubly-robust scores.
+All of this is done automatically by the `build_aggtree` function.
+By default, `build_aggtree` estimate CATEs internally via a [causal forest](https://github.com/grf-labs/grf/blob/master/r-package/grf/R/causal_forest.R).
+Alternatively, we can override this by using the `cates` argument to input estimated CATEs.
+When this is the case, we also need to specify `is_honest`, a logical vector denoting which observations we allocated to the honest sample.
+This way, `build_aggtree` knows which observations must be used to construct the tree and compute node predictions.
+In the following chunk of code, I illustrate a typical usage of `build_aggtree`.
+I set `method == "aipw"` to compute node predictions by constructing and averaging doubly-robust scores.

 ```
 ## Construct sequence of groupings.
 CATEs estimated internally,